Being a college student often means getting creative with Ramen noodles.

-Even students have to go buy groceries every once in a while.
+Even students have to go run errands every once in a while.

 Now you can run a few extra errands for other people and make cash while doing it too.

-There are plenty of people who don’t have the time, or sometimes the ability, to do normal things like getting their dry cleaning or mailing a package.
+There are plenty of people who don’t have the time, or sometimes the physical or mental ability, to do everyday things like picking up and dropping off their dry cleaning or mailing a package.

-Whatever their reason, you’ve got the opportunity to generate an income by doing it for them.
+Whatever their reasons, you’ve got the opportunity to generate an income by doing it for them.

 You aren’t wasting time by building up your academic skills.

-They can come in handy for earning an income – even if that doesn’t seem apparent when you’re busy raiding the library for info on some obscure data.
+They can come in handy for earning an income, even if it doesn’t seem apparent when you’re busy raiding the library or deep diving on the internet for info on some obscure data.